 While native applications can provide a rich experience to the user—and possibly a lucrative one for the developer—they also add some complexity to the lives of those tasked with testing them.

-Like the Web itself, a mobile Web application is viewable by users around the world.
+Like the web itself, a mobile web application is viewable by users around the world.
 Even if you’re initially targeting only users in a single country or on a single network, it helps to understand the global dynamic.
-While taking a standardized Web application approach reduces the need to develop multiple code lines based on operating system, the challenges below still apply.
+While taking a standardized web application approach reduces the need to develop multiple code lines based on operating system, the challenges below still apply.

 Devices: The Biggest Mobile Testing Challenge

 The mobile devices used by consumers create the most obvious challenge to mobile testing.
 Potentially tens of thousands of different client devices could be used to access your mobile app or website, and they must therefore all be considered when testing your mobile applications.
 Add to this the different versions of operating systems, and the permutations get crazy-big!
 You can sacrifice coverage across device/OS combinations to an extent, but when you reduce the number of device types that you test against, you are taking a chance that your application might not work for a number of potential customers.
-To handle the device challenge, you have three options: You can test exclusively using real devices, you can test exclusively with emulated devices, or you can use a combination of each.
+To handle the device challenge, you have three options: You can test exclusively using real devices, you can test exclusively with emulated devices, or you can use a combination of both.

 Emulated devices, on the other hand, are relatively easier to manage.
-You can switch device types by simply loading a new device profile, and instantly you have a new device that presents itself to your native mobile or Web application in the same way that the real device would.
+You can switch device types by simply loading a new device profile, and instantly you have a new device that presents itself to your native mobile or web application in the same way that the real device would.
 And because the emulators run on more powerful PCs and servers and were designed with testing in mind, they are typically fully instrumented to capture detailed diagnostics about the protocols that go back and forth between client and server at the various levels of the stack.

-The big disadvantage of emulated devices is that they lack the quirks, faults and characteristics that only the real device can provide.
+The big disadvantage of emulated devices is that they lack the quirks, faults, and characteristics that only a real device can provide.
 An emulated device may not give the pixel-perfect accurate rendering that you’re assured to have with a real device solution.
 And while the processing power of your local PC can be an attribute, it will also hide any issues that you may have with the responsiveness of your application.
 Finally, an emulated device is not sensitive to the ambient conditions that can impact the behavior of the device.
 In the majority of cases this is a good thing, however if you want to know how well a device performs in an exact location such as a crowded stadium, a real device is your better bet.

 Network: A Regional Challenge